GS-Macherechedze/Week7/README.md

    - Custom graphics or icons.

 ## Submission:
-- Upload to this repo
+- Upload your pitch deck to this repo and include your dashboard link and your week 5 website git link

 ## Evaluation Criteria:
 - **Data Preparation (20%)**: Data import and cleaning.